top of page

 Play Video

-School-children performing a YTT Gender-Equality song as part of the YTT school ceremony in Rwamwanja refugee settlement on the Ugandan-Congolese border
+School children performing at the YTT school ceremony in Rwamwanja refugee settlement on the Ugandan-Congolese border.

 Moonlight Agnes, teacher in Bidi Bidi Refugee Settlement.